Authorization and Approval

 External Debt

-Sinking funds will be established in accordance with the university’s investment policy.
+Sinking funds will be established in accordance with USask’s investment policy.
 Investment returns on the sinking fund will be reinvested into the sinking fund balance.
-The sinking fund balance shall be considered a reduction of the outstanding balance of long-term debt.

-Interest rate swap agreements may be used to manage the mix between floating and fixed rates on the university’s debt, in accordance with the policy on derivatives.
+Interest rate swap agreements may be used to manage the mix between floating and fixed rates on USask’s debt, in accordance with the debt procedures for derivatives.
+Derivatives will not be taken for speculation or profit.

 Internal Loans